Tell Me About Yourself: Using an AI-Powered Chatbot to Conduct Conversational Surveys with Open-ended Questions: Study Method

 \subsubsection{Qualtrics}

 Qualtrics (\href{https://www.qualtrics.com/}{qualtrics.com}) is one of the most popular online survey platforms.
 Since our collaborator uses Qualtrics frequently for market research surveys, they set up the form-based survey used in this study on Qualtrics.
+In the Qualtrics survey, an open-ended question is presented with a text box where a participant enters his/her answer.
+Participants can view and answer only one question at a time and must submit their answers to a presented question before moving on to the next question.
 A web URL was generated to distribute the survey.